Skip to main content

 Learning objectives

-Understand the challenges and opportunities of Big Data; Acquire knowledge of European regulations and ready to use tools regarding the collection and use of digital traces; Use machine learning models for data analysis; Integrating Artificial Intelligence into social research.
+Understand the challenges and opportunities of Big Data; Acquire knowledge of European regulations and ready to use tools regarding the collection and use of digital traces; Use machine learning models for data analysis; Integrating Generative Artificial Intelligence into social research.

 Contents